Last updated in March 2016

 Indonesia is also one of the priority countries in German cooperation with Asia in science and technology.
 A bilateral agreement on cooperation in science and technology was concluded between Germany and Indonesia in 1979 and cooperation in this area has since been successful and trustful.
-Also of importance here is the Federal Government’s 2008 decision to step up international cooperation in research and technology, with a special focus on Asia and Indonesia.
+Also of importance here is the Federal Government’s 2008 decision to step up international cooperation in research and technology, with a special focus on Asia, including Indonesia.
 There are a wide variety of cooperation areas, which are being constantly expanded.

 In April 2010, an agreement on geothermal research was concluded between the Federal Ministry of Education and Research (BMBF) and Indonesia’s State Ministry of Research and Technology (RISTEK).
 It provides for joint projects in areas including exploration, drilling technology, sustainable use of resources and safety issues.
 The German side is making as much as EUR 9 million available for this purpose.
 Work on the construction of a binary cycle geothermal power plant in North Sulawesi is in preparation.
 Its installation is to begin in early 2015.

 Thanks to the lively academic exchange between the two countries, under which some 25,000 Indonesian scientists and engineers have received training in Germany since the founding of the Republic of Indonesia, it has proved possible to constantly expand and intensify cooperation.
 Indonesia’s scientific elites include a number of graduates of German universities, many of whom studied on scholarships funded by the German Academic Exchange Service (DAAD).